-The General Education Program, a common curriculum of 42-46 semester hours, is central to the University's mission of providing students with a liberal arts background.
+The General Education Program, a common curriculum that covers a broad range of academic subjects, is central to the University's mission of providing students with a liberal arts background.

 The remaining hours that must be taken to earn a minimum of 120 semester hours come from the departmental major requirements and student's choice of free electives.
 However, majors in the College are urged to choose, with an advisor, courses that provide the student with a second field of interest or a strong minor concentration.
 Minimum graduation requirements include: